 - Acquisition of Particular Resources & Activities: Method of expanding a company’s own capabilities by acquiring or hiring a third party company o provide service.
 Different than outsourcing, as this method may bring the partner in house.

-All of the costs a business incurred, including direct and indirect, that are needed to execute your business model.
-The cost structure may be understood after defining the required key resources, activities, and partnerships.
+All costs a business incurred, including direct and indirect, needed to execute the business model.
+The cost structure is known after key resources, activities, and partnerships are defined.

 - Cost-Driven: this type of model focuses on driving down costs wherever possible.
 Likely operating in a highly competitive environment with multiple substitutes.